Apurba-0001/90PlusStore/README.md

 - Edit the `category` enum in [backend/models/Product.js](./backend/models/Product.js)

+**Q: How do I add product images?**

+- Upload images to ImgKit via their dashboard
+- Copy the ImgKit URL for each image
+- Add URLs to the `images` array in the product document in MongoDB

 **Q: How do I change the JWT expiration time?**

 - Modify the token expiry in [backend/controllers/authController.js](./backend/controllers/authController.js)